-Company: In Chile, we have 3 types of legal entities that come into consideration for a foreign company or a foreign individual when they want to incorporate a company in Chile and these are a private limited liability company (sociedad de responsabilidad limitada), a joint stock company (sociedad por acciones) and a corporation (sociedad anónima).
-In all of them, shareholders are not personally liable for the company’s debts.
+Company: In Chile, there are 3 types of legal entities for a foreign company or a foreign individual to consider when forming a company in Chile.
+These are a limited liability company (sociedad de responsabilidad limitada), a joint stock company (sociedad por acciones) and a corporation (sociedad anónima).
+In all cases, the shareholders are not personally liable for the company’s debts.

-Private limited liability companies (sociedad de responsabilidad limitada) are formed by at least 2 shareholders and cannot have more than 50 shareholders.
-The limited liability company must have one or more managers, who are appointed at the signing of the public deed forming the company.
-Changes in the articles of incorporation and bylaws can only be reached by unanimous agreement of the shareholders.
+Limited liability companies (sociedad de responsabilidad limitada) are formed by at least 2 shareholders and cannot have more than 50 shareholders.
+The limited liability company must have one or more managers appointed at the signing of the public deed that constitutes the company.
+Amendments to the articles of incorporation and bylaws are only possible with the unanimous consent of the shareholders.
 Unanimous consent is also required to change the company’s manager.
 Also sale of rights in the company requires unanimous approval of all shareholders, therefore this type of company is preferred by family businesses.

-Joint stock company’s (sociedad por acciones) capital is divided by shares.
-It only needs one shareholder.
+Joint stock company’s (sociedad por acciones) is divided by shares.
+It only takes one shareholder to form the company.
 Resolutions are passed by majorities and there is no need to have a Board of Directors, just a General Manager, and the General Shareholders’ Meetings.